fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

 ## Limitations

-In this work, we show that fine tuning a pretrained model on a metric learning loss (contrastive and triplet loss) can improve performance.
-However there are a few limitations with our experiment set up that are worth noting:
+In this work, we've shown that fine-tuning a pretrained model on a metric learning loss (contrastive and triplet loss) can improve performance.
+However, there are a few limitations with our experiment's setup that are worth noting:

-- **Dataset Limitations**: While our training setup is designed such that we evaluate the models on signatures from individuals not represented in the training set, we recognize that the CEDAR dataset is small and does not cover properties of signatures (e.g. different writing styles, languages etc) that may occur in real world documents but are not covered in the CEDAR dataset.
+- **Dataset Limitations**: While our training setup is designed such that we evaluated the models on signatures from individuals not represented in the training set, we recognize that the CEDAR dataset is small, and does not cover properties of signatures (e.g., different writing styles, languages, etc.) that may occur in real world documents, but are not covered in the CEDAR dataset.
 Training and evaluation on additional datasets is strongly recommended prior to production use.

-- **Limitations of Triplet Loss**:While triplet loss is great, its application is limited to scenarios where labels exist.
-To implement intelligent construction of triplets (especially semi hard negatives), we need labels for each class.
-On the other hand, we can still apply contrastive loss to unlabelled datasets by leveraging pseudo labels  - e.g. Existing research [^8] shows that k-means assignments can be used as pseudo-labels to learn visual representations.
+- **Limitations of Triplet Loss**: While triplet loss is great, its application is limited to scenarios where labels exist.
+To implement intelligent construction of triplets (especially semi-hard negatives), we need labels for each class.
+On the other hand, we can still apply contrastive loss to unlabelled datasets by leveraging pseudo-labels (e.g., existing research [^8]  shows that k-means assignments can be used as pseudo-labels to learn visual representations).

 - **Data Augmentation**: We used the CEDAR dataset as is, without exploring augmentations or transformations.
-For example, it may be useful to experiment with scale or rotation transforms to ensure the model is invariant to these changes.
+For example, it may be useful to experiment with scale or rotation transforms, to ensure the model is invariant to these changes.

-- **Reproducibility**: Deep Neural networks can have multiple sources of randomness that can make it challenging to reproduce the exact results we report.
-These may include hardware properties, weight initialization, etc. In our experiments, we attempt to minimize this by fixing the seeds for numpy and tensorflow; we still observe slight variations across each run (~3 percentage points), however, the relative order of results stays consistent.
+- **Reproducibility**: Deep Neural Networks can have multiple sources of randomness, which can make it challenging to reproduce the exact results we report.
+These may include hardware properties, weight initialization, etc. In our experiments, we attempted to minimize this by fixing the seeds for numpy and tensorflow.
+We still observed slight variations across each run (~3 percentage points) - however, the relative order of results stayed consistent.

-- **Model Tuning**: In our experiments, while we explored the impact of metric loss finetuning,  pretrained features, skip connections over a small set of presets, there are still many parameters that can be tuned.
-These include margin parameter, learning rate, model architecture (e.g. use of models designed to learn multiscale features) etc.
+- **Model Tuning**: In our experiments, while we explored the impact of metric loss finetuning, pretrained features, and skip connections over a small set of presets, there are still many parameters that can be tuned.
+These include margin parameter, learning rate, model architecture (e.g., use of models designed to learn multiscale features), etc.

-- **Other Loss Function**s: While we have focused on contrastive and triplet loss, there are other valid and perhaps less complicated ways of fine tuning a pretrained model that yields good distance metrics.
-For example, we can explore a cross entropy loss that learns to predict a class (genuine, skilled forgery, unskilled forgery) given a pair of images.
-The reader is encouraged to review this paper for further insight on how cross entropy loss compares with other metric learning losses [^9].
+- **Other Loss Function**s: While we have focused on contrastive and triplet loss, there are other valid (and perhaps less complicated) ways of fine-tuning a pretrained model that yield good distance metrics.
+For example, we could explore a cross-entropy loss that learns to predict a class (genuine, skilled forgery, unskilled forgery), given a pair of images.
+(The reader is encouraged to review the work of Boudiaf, Malik, et al. for further insight on how cross-entropy loss compares with other metric learning losses.) [^9]

 Naturally, these limitations are opportunities for future work and experiments.